Housing 101: What to Do for Short Stays

 Short-Term and Temporary Housing Options

 Rental housing in Davis includes apartments, duplexes, townhomes, condominiums, rooms-for-rent and houses.
-The arrival of UC Davis students each September nearly doubles the city's population, and makes year-long leases standard and short-term rentals harder to find.
+The arrival of UC Davis students each September nearly doubles the city's population and makes year-long leases standard and short-term rentals harder to find.
 You will need to initiate your search well before your expected visit.
-The information offered here will assist you in finding housing and outline the options and resources available to you both on and off campus.

 - Sabbatical Houses for Rent: University Farm Circle lists sabbatical houses for rent.
 This might be a good option for visiting scholars.